jakepruitt/jakepruitt.github.io/_posts/2015-01-11-using-seneca-web.md

 // returns {"bar":"ab"}
 ```

+The nice part about this method is that the API can simply be defined on the basis of the routes.
+The only difficulty is that the web server must be an express server, and cannot be a Hapi server or Director server.

 **PRO TIP:** One of the handiest commands available for seneca-web is the `'role:web, cmd:routes'` command.
 This passes an array of all of the routes to a callback, which then can be logged and inspected.
 For instance:

 ```JavaScript